 'Wonderfully poetic ... extraordinary freshness ... a Virginia Woolf quality' Margaret Drabble

 Territory of Light is the luminous story of a young woman, living alone in Tokyo with her three-year-old daughter.
 Its twelve, stand-alone fragments follow the first year of the narrator's separation from her husband.
 The novel is full of light, sometimes comforting and sometimes dangerous: sunlight streaming through windows, dappled light in the park, distant fireworks, dazzling floodwater, desaturated streetlamps and mysterious explosions.
 The seemingly artless prose is beautifully patterned: the cumulative effect is disarmingly powerful, and bright after-images remain in your mind for a long time afterwards.

 Penguin is publishing the entire series of Maigret novels in new translations.
-This novel has been published in a previous translation as Maigret and the Millionaires.
+This novel has been published in a previous translation as Maigret Has Scruples.

 'His artistry is supreme' John Banville

 'One of the greatest writers of the twentieth century . . .
 Simenon was unequalled at making us look inside, though the ability was masked by his brilliance at absorbing us obsessively in his stories' Guardian

 New to Penguin Classics, a crackling new translation by Michael Hofmann of the great novel of 1920s Berlin life.